Skip Breadcrumb Links

 - Your employer isn't already reimbursing you for those expenses.

 As long as your employer agrees this is a requirement of the job you can request that they fill out a T2200 (Declaration of Conditions of Employment) form.
 You would need a T2200 form only if your employer isn't already paying you an allowance for your home expenses through your regular paychecks.
-For example, if your employer says we are offering you $100 a month allowance to cover your home office expenses on top of your regular salary pay, you would not require a T2200 form and would not be eligible to claim your expenses at tax time.
+For example, if your employer says we are offering you a $100 a month allowance to cover your home office expenses on top of your regular salary pay, you would not require a T2200 form and would not be eligible to claim your expenses at tax time.

 You don’t need to submit the T2200 form when you file your yearly taxes but you do need to keep it in your files in case the CRA decides to audit you.
 Audits are intended to ensure taxpayers are fulfilling their tax duties.
 If you are audited by the CRA and found to be claiming a false expense deduction on your income tax filing you will have to pay that money back plus penalties.